(as of 2020-02-10)

 Richard was a founding member of the Academic Advisory Board for Northern Virginia Community College’s Information Security Program and participated in the 2000 White House Office of Science and Technology Policy Information Security Education Research Project.
 He also serves on the advisory boards of Secure Network Systems (2008-2015) and password innovator BlindHash (2015-).

 Richard continues to speak frequently at government, industry, academic symposia, and to the global media.
-Along with several articles and papers written over the years, he is the co-author of O’Reilly’s Incident Response (2001) and Cybersecurity for Local Governments (2021).
+Along with several articles and papers written over the years, he is the co-author of Incident Response (O’Reilly, 2001) and the forthcoming Cybersecurity for Local Governments (Wiley, 2021).
 Additionally, he contributed chapters to the books Cyberwar 2.0: Myths, Mysteries and Realities (1998), Inventing Arguments (2005), and The Edinburgh Companion to Political Realism (2018).
 His public outreach is marked by a commitment to understandability across audiences and experience levels – delivering common sensical and outside-the-box perspectives on assorted technology & security topics.

 Richard holds undergraduate and graduate degrees in international relations from American University and Salve Regina University, and is a graduate of Valley Forge Military College and the United States Naval War College.
 His doctoral research at Curtin University of Technology explored the complex nature of security informatics and risk communication for internet-based organizations.